Kevinconnu/Kevinconnu/README.md

 - 👋 Hi, I’m @Kevinconnu
-- I've recently begun educating myself about all things computers.
+- I'm currently on a journey to the centre of the computer...
-- I've mostly been using resources available for free at  [Ropper's Academy](https://www.hoppersroppers.org/training.html)
+- I've mostly been using resources available from  [Ropper's Academy](https://www.hoppersroppers.org/training.html)
-- 🌱 I’m currently learning basic python and basic networking...
+- 🌱 I’m currently learning solidity, as the need for smart contract authors is increasing on a daily basis...
 - 📫 You can reach me at kevincrowe12@gmail.com
 <!---
 Kevinconnu/Kevinconnu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.